practicehealth/assignemnt/README.md

    - Use a library like winston or anything similar to keep track of logs every time a user logs in or logs out and if the server throws an error.
    - Try to make a middleware that logs out these routes rather than calling the log function in the route controller itself.
 ### Test:
-- It would be really great if you can write unit tests for your backend components, it’s completely optional, but if you can try using either of the testing libraries from mocha, jest or supertest.
+- It would be really great if you can write unit tests for your backend components, it’s completely optional, but if you can try using either of the testing libraries from mocha, jest and supertest.

 Feel free to use eventEmitter or any special modules you find necessary.